Builds upon students' individual strengths and skills and maximizes academic potential for all learners

 Fairfax County Public Schools offers a continuum of advanced academic services for students K-12 that builds upon students' individual strengths and skills and maximizes academic potential for all learners.

-Our Herndon ES Advanced Academic resource teachers (AARTs), Katie Anderson or Naomi Egerton Baker, collaborates with the school staff to determine the appropriate level of advanced academic services.
+Our Herndon ES Advanced Academic resource teacher (AART), Katie Anderson, collaborates with the school staff to determine the appropriate level of advanced academic services.
 Parents may refer their child for advanced academic services or get additional information on the screening process or advanced academic opportunities at Herndon ES by contacting Katie Anderson or Naomi Egerton Baker.
 Ongoing observation and assessment ensure that student needs are being met.

 Level l, Critical and Creative Thinking Lessons, Grades K-6

 The first level is provided to all students in kindergarten through grade six and consists of model lessons that are designed to teach critical and creative thinking skills.
 The lessons are modeled in all classrooms by the Advanced Academic Resource Teachers (AART) and the thinking strategies are then used throughout the year by classroom and other teachers who work with students.
 Student responses to these lessons are used as part of the identification process for Levels II-IV.
 Parents may also practice these strategies during family conversations and activities.

 Level II, Differentiated Lessons in Areas of Academic Strength, Grades K-6

 The AART collaborates with classroom teachers to provide additional challenges through lessons and resources that extend and enrich the Program of Studies.
 Screening for this level of service is ongoing throughout the school year.

 Level III, Part-Time Advanced Academic Programs, Grades 3-6